-The library helps to promote reading with all children, and is a place where books and reading are treasured.
-The library shares a building with the ICT suite.
+The Library helps to promote reading with all children, and is a place where books and reading are treasured.
+The Library shares a building with the ICT suite.
 Students are able to borrow books throughout the year.
 Parents should note that any books which are lost or damaged need to be replaced with the cost being transferred to the parents' school fees.
-This is available to download from SEQTA.